Booklover00/muckraker/pages/essay-02.md

 Journalists Carl Bernstein and Bob Woodward from the *Washington Post* eventually exposed Nixon’s connection to the Watergate burglary thanks to the many information leaks they were given by an anonymous source known as “Deep Throat.”
 Their reporting uncovered a vast web of political corruption and sabotage orchestrated by the Nixon administration, which resulted in Nixon’s resignation as president in 1974. [^5]

-{% include feature/image.html filename="content_image_1_4.jpg" alt="wiretapping" caption="wire tappers disguised as chapsticks used by the Nixon administration" %}
+{% include feature/image.html filename="content_image_1_4.jpg" alt="wiretapping" caption="Wire tappers disguised as chapsticks used by the Nixon administration" %}

 ## Brian Barger & The Iran-Contra Scandal